Academic Integrity Week

 12:00 p.m.- 1:30 p.m.

 Preventing and Reporting Academic Misconduct

-This event is co-sponsored by the Center for Teaching and Learning and the Student Honor Code Office.
-The session focuses on how the Student Honor Code Office can assist faculty before and after an alleged student honor code violation.
+This presentation will discuss the reasons why students engage in academic misconduct and pedagogical strategies that faculty can use in order to create a culture that discourages academic misconduct.
+Further, the session will focus on how the Student Honor Code Office can assist faculty before and after an alleged student honor code violation.

 Mississippi State University

 608 Allen Hall